Fish crow: Distribution and habitat

-This species occurs on the eastern seaboard of the United States from Rhode Island south to Key West, and west along the northern coastline of the Gulf of Mexico.
+This species occurs on the eastern seaboard of the United States from Maine south to Key West, and west along the northern coastline of the Gulf of Mexico.
 Coastal marshes and beaches, rivers, inland lakes and marshes, river banks, and the land immediately surrounding all are frequented.
 Fish crows are also found along many river systems inland for quite some distance, having expanded their range along rivers since the early 1900s.
 Since 2012, fish crows have rapidly expanded into Canada, with breeding populations along Lake Ontario.
+They have also been documented to be vagrant to the Bahamas, with populations in islands like Grand Bahama and Abaco.